 - John Stuart Mill

 There is no objective basis upon which one could claim how much is enough or whether one parcel is as good as another.
-It glosses over the fact that most land currently under private ownership can be traced back to conquest.
+It also glosses over the fact that virtually all land currently under private ownership can be traced back to conquest.
 Even if such conquest had never happened, presumably, under this policy, early homesteaders could claim large swaths of land, and latecomers might be left with little, and these heritable land titles would quickly create a system like that described by Herbert Spencer, where many would find themselves without any rights at all to land.

 The commodification of land itself is not the issue.
 Indeed, it makes great sense to have a well-defined system of access rights.
 The issue is who gets the benefits of the access rights.
 Anything less than an equal share is a violation of the Law of Equal Liberty, for any exclusive claim over natural opportunities necessarily reduces the opportunities available for everyone else.
 There is only one way to ensure equality of opportunity: for the community to recapture the value of land.